On the physics potential to study the gluon content of proton and deuteron at NICA SPD: Introduction

 \section{Introduction}

-Gluons, together with quarks, are the fundamental constituents of the nucleon.
+Gluons, along with quarks, are the fundamental constituents of the nucleon.
 They play a key role in generation of the mass of the nucleon and carry about half of its momentum in hard (semi)inclusive processes.
-The spin of the nucleon is also defined by its constituents and is built up from the intrinsic spin of the valence and sea quarks (spin-1/2), gluons (spin-1), and their orbital angular momenta.
+The spin of the nucleon is also defined by its constituents and is built up from the intrinsic spin of the valence and sea quarks (spin-1/2) and gluons (spin-1), and their orbital angular momenta.
 Notwithstanding the progress achieved during the last decades in the understanding of the quark contribution to the nucleon spin, the gluon sector is much less developed.
 One of the difficulties is the lack of the direct probes to access the gluon content in high-energy processes.
-While the quark contribution to the nucleon spin was determined quite precisely in semi-inclusive deep-inelastic scattering (SIDIS) experiments like EMC, HERMES, and COMPASS, the gluon contribution, determined thought the gluon helicity function $\Delta g(x)$, is still not well-constrained experimentally and is expected to be significant.
+While the quark contribution to the nucleon spin was determined quite precisely in semi-inclusive deep-inelastic scattering (SIDIS) experiments like EMC, CLAS, HERMES, and COMPASS, the gluon contribution, determined through the gluon helicity Parton Distribution Function is still not well-constrained experimentally and is expected to be significant.

 In recent years, the three-dimensional partonic structure of the nucleon, in particular the spatial and momentum distributions of its constituents, became a subject of a careful study.
 Precise mapping of the three-dimensional structure of the nucleon is crucial for our understanding of Quantum Chromodynamics (QCD).
-One of the ways to go beyond the usual collinear approximation in the momentum space, is to describe the nucleon content employing the so-called Transverse-Momentum-Dependent Parton Distribution Functions (TMD PDFs)~\cite{Kotzinian:1994dv,Mulders:1995dh,Boer:1997nt,Goeke:2005hb,Bacchetta:2006tn,Angeles-Martinez:2015sea}.
+One of the ways to go beyond the usual collinear approximation in the momentum space, is to take into consideration intrinsic transverse-motion of partons in the nucleon \textit{i.e.} assuming non-zero transverse momentum vector $\ktv$ for partons.
+Then the spin-structure of the nucleon in semi-inclusive hard processes is described by the so-called Transverse-Momentum-Dependent Parton Distribution Functions (TMD PDFs)~\cite{Kotzinian:1994dv,Mulders:1995dh,Boer:1997nt,Goeke:2005hb,Bacchetta:2006tn,Angeles-Martinez:2015sea}.